Ashley Graham (Resident Evil): In Resident Evil 4

 The rest of the game is about Leon and Ashley trying to discover a solution to get rid of the parasites inside their bodies before they are taken over by Osmund Saddler.
-Leon and Ashley escaped the sinking island with a jet ski left by Ada Wong after Saddler was eliminated.
-Leon graciously declined Ashley's invitation to visit her at her home.
+After Saddler is eliminated, Leon and Ashley escape the sinking island with a jet ski left by Ada Wong.
+Leon graciously declines Ashley's invitation to visit her at her home.
 Following that, they are both apprehended by US government agents and put into detention for debriefing.

+Ashley also appears in the 2023 remake of Resident Evil 4.
+She was reworked via her gameplay for eight minutes compared to Leon, eliminating her health bar and allowing her to be revived after being incapacitated.
+Ashley can additionally be commanded now, either to provide Leon some space whilst in a fight, or to stick close to him to be more practical, in contrast to in original which had solely used "wait" or "follow me" commands.
+She has dozens of outfits that can be unlocked after players have purchased CP after completing their first playthrough.

 Other appearances

 A framed photo of Ashley Graham is briefly glimpsed in the 2021 Netflix animated mini-series Resident Evil: Infinite Darkness, set after the events of Resident Evil 4.
 Her father, President Graham, is a major character in Infinite Darkness.

-Ashley is set to appear in the 2023 remake of Resident Evil 4.
+In 2023, before the release of the remake of Resident Evil 4, Capcom released a promotional anime of the Resident Evil Masterpiece Theater, depicting the story of Leon and Ashley.
+Her outfit also appears in Dead Rising Deluxe Remaster (2024) for Frank West.